axlebedev/vim-footprints/README.md

 Footprints is a plugin that makes visualisation of command `:changes` on the fly.
 It helps to keep focus on lines you are working on

+If you use NeoVim, version 0.5+ is required

 ### USAGE
 Change any text.
 That's it.
 That line will be highlighted.